SFS2X Docs / GettingStarted / admintool-Dashboard

 - Current data transfer rate: the current data transfer rate, both incoming and outgoing.

 - Dropped packets: the total number of dropped packets since the server was started, both incoming and outgoing.
 In particular stress conditions or bad network performance the server may drop messages to preserve performance and system memory.
 For example, when the maximum amount of queued outgoing messages is reached, the server will start dropping.
 In normal conditions dropped messages are very rare, however if their number becomes consistent it could be the symptom of a lack of bandwidth.
-Read this troubleshooting document for more informations on dropped messages.
+Read this troubleshooting document for more information on dropped messages.

 » Message queues status